sonic-net/SONiC/FAQ.md

 Q. How many devices are SONiC based?

-A. The deployment is currently small but growing.
+A. The deployment is growing from one datacetner to cross regions.
 We plan to rapidly expand SONiC deployment over the coming months.

 ----------